Bolex: Early history

-In 1927, Jacques Bogopolsky imagined a camera for the 16 mm format (Bolex Auto-Cine A,B,C), and created the Bolex society with the help of Charles Haccius, a businessman from Geneva.
+In 1927, Ukrainian-born Jacques Bogopolsky, who specialised in building cameras in Geneva, imagined a camera for the 16 mm format (Bolex Auto-Cine A,B,C), and created the Bolex S.A. with the help of Charles Haccius, a businessman from Geneva.
 Charles Haccius invested 250,000 Swiss francs in the company.
 The society did not produce any cameras.
 However, the Auto Ciné A and B were produced by Longines in Saint-Imier and the projector by Stoppani in Bern.
-As of 1929, the company Longines no longer wished to produce the cameras.
+As of 1929, the Longines company no longer wished to produce the cameras.

 Bolex was bought by Paillard & Cie for 350,000 Swiss francs and Jacques Bogopolsky was hired as consulting engineer for five years.
 Soon Paillard realized that the cameras and projectors were not in fact the exceptional products promised by their partners, and after two years Jacque Bogopolsky was no longer welcome in Sainte-Croix.

 The traditional version of the story tended to present the situation rather simply: Bolex is the name of a brand produced by the Paillard company, a brand represented mainly by a camera that was invented by Jacques Boolsky (another of Jacques Bogopolsky's names).
 In fact, the alleged inventor of the Bolex did not invent anything about the camera, which as early as 1935 would become known under this name.
 With the patents sold by Boolsky proving unusable and the machines defective, Paillard had to start from scratch to invent a Bolex which had only kept the name of Boolsky's "invention".
 The Bolex as we know it is the invention of the engineers at Paillard.

 In 1932, Marc Renaud, a young engineer, inspired by the products of Paillard and assisted by Professor Ernest Juillard, began development of the Paillard H 16 camera.

 In 1935, the H 16 camera was put on the market, the 9.5 mm version followed in 1936 and the Double-8mm version in 1938.
 The H 16 was highly successful.
 Paillard-Bolex introduced the L 8 for the market of pocket 8 mm film cameras.
 With the postwar boom in home movie making, Paillard-Bolex continued to develop its 8 mm and 16 mm ranges with the H16 increasingly adopted by professional film makers.
 The company also made a successful range of high-end movie projectors for all amateur film making gauges.